kaylynyuh/lab-06-tcp-chat/README.md

 ```
 \<username> <message>
 ```
-*To verify, make sure that the user you specified is the only recipient of the direct message.*
+*To verify, make sure that the user specified as the receiver    is the only recipient of the direct message.*